christofilojohn/LargeAndSocialNetworks/README.md

+# Large and Social Networks project by: Ioannnis Christofilogiannis, Konstantinos Karalis

 # Queue Simulator

 This project implements a queue simulator to compare the performance of M/G/1/FCFS and SITA (Size Interval Task Assignment) queueing systems.